nilearn/nilearn/CONTRIBUTING.rst

 For example tests need to run quickly in order not to burden the development process.
-To keep continuous integration efficient with our limited infrastructure, running all the examples must lead to downloading a limited amount of data (gigabytes) and execute in a reasonable amount of time (a few hours).
+To keep continuous integration efficient with our limited infrastructure, running all the examples must lead to downloading a limited amount of data (gigabytes) and execute in a reasonable amount of time (less than an hour).
 Those guidelines will hence be enforced during the reviewing process.